-A VBG procedure may be converted to a gastric bypass, and it can be performed open, laparoscopically, or orally with the new StomaphyX procedure.
+A VBG procedure may be converted to a gastric bypass, and it can be performed open or laparoscopically.

 Traditional Revision Surgery Traditional revision surgery is performed using the Roux-en-Y gastric bypass technique, the “gold standard” of bariatric surgery.
 It can be performed open or laparoscopically.
 It is important to understand that any revisional procedure is a very major operation, with risks that are greater than for a primary procedure.
 Nonetheless, many patients may benefit substantially from a conversion of their VBG.

 Who is Eligible for Weight Loss Surgery?
 Generally, patients whose BMI is 40 or greater are considered morbidly obese and are candidates for weight-loss surgery.
 In addition, patients whose BMI is between 35 and 40 with several co-morbidities may also be considered for surgery.

 The NIH has recommended surgical weight loss for severely overweight individuals who have not been successful with dieting and exercise alone.
 You may be eligible for weight loss surgery if you:

 • Have failed attempts at weight loss in a medically supervised weight-loss program that have been documented.